Murydigital/Email-Campaign-Performance-Analysis/excel/README.md

 Each pivot table in the workbook addresses a specific business question:

-* **Segment Analysis:** Which customer groups should we prioritize for high-value offers?
+* **Segment Analysis:** Which customer groups should we prioritise for high-value offers?
 * **Subject Line Analysis:** Which messaging styles (Urgency vs. Educational) drive the most traffic?
 * **Monthly Trends:** How does our volume and revenue scale during the holiday peak?